philfitch-401-advanced-javascript/alchemy-fsjs-fall-2019/curriculum/class-04/lab/README.md

 ### Manual Integration Testing

+In the `models` folder, create a couple of model instances
+1. create a schemaConfig and `Model` instance from that
+1. export the created instance

 In `index.js`, see if you can exercise the model:
-1. require Database and connect
+1. require `Database` and connect
-1. create a schemaConfig and `Model` instance from that
+1. import model instance(s)
 1. read and write using `create`, `findById`, and `find`

 ## Stretch Goals